 Yorba Park has a 1.4-mile loop trail.
 Visitors can enjoy this shaded walk while taking in beautiful lake views.

 Yorba Park has around 400 picnic tables and 200 barbecues.
 The number of tables and beautiful scenery makes Yorba Park the destination of choice for those looking to enjoy eating outdoors.

 In addition to picnicking, there are many activities available at Yorba Park.
 There are six playgrounds and two baseball fields.
 Softball fields and volleyball courts add to the sporting activities available.
 In addition, families can engage in a friendly horseshoe throwing competition.

-Flat bicycle trails offer a great way for families to enjoy the ride.
-There's even a Wheel Fun shack that offers bike rentals.
+Flat bicycle trails offer an excellent way for families to enjoy the ride.
+There's even a Wheel Fun shack that provides bike rentals.
 Guests looking to extend the bike ride can connect to the Santa Ana River Trail.

 In addition, Yorba Park has fitness trails for those looking for exercise.

-For young and old looking for a classic way to enjoy the outdoors, there is an area dedicated to kite flying.
+There is an area dedicated to kite flying for young and old looking for a classic way to enjoy the outdoors.
 Whether flying a kite yourself or watching family members enjoy themselves, kite flying is a charming way to spend an afternoon.

 One of the big draws to Yorba Park is the lakes and waterside activities.
 The park has four lakes and connecting streams.
 Families can try their hand at fishing for trout, bass, bluegill, and catfish.

 The lakes are a popular place to float and race electric model boats.
 For full-sized fun, rent a paddleboat or kayak.